FREQUENTLY ASKED QUESTIONS

 WHERE CAN I FIND EXACTLY WHAT IS PROPOSED IN THE BOND PACKAGE?

-Visit the Bond Proposal page to see a breakdown of each proposition and detailed project descriptions.
+Visit the Bond Proposal page to see a breakdown of the proposition and detailed project description.

 -